Harikrishnancse/Plant-Species-Recognition-Using-CNN/README.md

 # Plant-Species-Recognition-Using-CNN
-To recognize the plant species using deep learning mocel( convolutional neural network )
+To recognize the plant species using deep learning model( convolutional neural network )